rupali317/workit-landing-page/README.md

 ### What I learned

-In the following code snippet, I have created a `<svg>` by defining the path with notations like moving a point, created the curve and drawing the lines.
-The `.curved-effect` class in my css uses the id defined in the svg.
+In the following code snippet, I have created an `<svg>` by defining the path with notations like moving a point, created the curve and drawing the lines.
+The `.curved-effect` class in my css uses the id defined in the `<svg>`.
 This ultimately helped create the curved section.

 ```html
 <svg width="0" height="0" style="position: absolute">